Abyss Scuba Diving

 How-Hard-is-learning-to-dive.jpg

-Is the PADI Open Water Course Hard?
+Is PADI Open Water Difficult?
+Understanding the Course

-While some people often ask what the hardest part of the PADI Open Water course is, the reality is that it is not hard at all.
+While some people often ask what the hardest part of the PADI Open Water course is, the reality is that the PADI course is not hard at all.
 Yes, there may be some challenging parts, but there are many different things you must do to complete the course and just because one of those things happens to be difficult for you, doesn’t necessarily mean that it is all that challenging.

-Knowledge Conquers Fear
+Knowledge Conquers Fear in Scuba Diving

 The PADI Open Water Course is designed for 10-year-olds to complete.
 The course begins with online Theory (PADI eLearning) to give you a solid understanding of diving, the principles behind diving, dive equipment and skills involved.
 The eLearning is designed so that it meets the needs of each individual no matter their preferred learning style.
 Because the program is so in-depth, it takes most people around 10 hours.

-The Need to Be Comfortable in Water
+The Need to Be Comfortable in Water for Beginner Scuba Divers

 At some point you will complete a 200-meter continuous surface swim or a 300-meter swim with mask, fins and snorkel.
 Most people who are of average fitness and have spent enough time in a pool or the sea to feel comfortable in the water have no problems with the 300-meter snorkel.